Fuqua School of Business – Duke University

 Application Procedures

-Those interested in the Fuqua MBA program can submit an application in an early action pool or during any of Fuqua’s three other application rounds.
+Those interested in the Fuqua MBA program can submit an application in an early action pool or during any of Fuqua’s four other application rounds.
 The submission deadline for Early Action (EA) students occurs in early September, and applicants learn of their admissions status by mid-October.
 Upon acceptance, EA applicants must withdraw their bids to all other programs.

 Fuqua requires applicants to submit its online application form, a one-page résumé, essays, and GMAT or GRE results, though GMAT scores are strongly preferred.
 Two letters of recommendation are also required, along with official academic transcripts, and an application fee of $225.
 TOEFL, PTE or IELTS scores may be submitted, but they are not required, even if applicable.